RunestoneInteractive/thinkcspy/_sources/Selection/ConditionalExecutionBinarySelection.rst

     else:
         STATEMENTS_2        # executed if condition evaluates to False

 The boolean expression after the ``if`` statement is called the **condition**.
 If it is true, then the indented statements get executed.
-If not, then the statements indented under the `else` clause get executed.
+If not, then the statements indented under the ``else`` clause get executed.

 .. sidebar::  Flowchart of a **if** statement with an **else**

    .. image:: Figures/flowchart_if_else.png

 As with the function definition from the last chapter and other compound statements like ``for``, the ``if`` statement consists of a header line and a body.
-The header line begins with the keyword ``if`` followed by a *boolean expression* and ends with a colon (:).
+The header line begins with the keyword ``if`` followed by a *boolean expression* and ends with a colon (``:``).

 The indented statements that follow are called a **block**.
 The first unindented statement marks the end of the block.

-Each of the statements inside the first block of statements is executed in order if the boolean expression evaluates to ``True``.
-The entire first block of statements is skipped if the boolean expression evaluates to ``False``, and instead all the statements under the ``else`` clause are executed.
+If the boolean expression evaluates to ``True``, each of the statements inside the first block of statements is executed in order.
+But if the boolean expression evaluates to ``False``, then the entire first block of statements is skipped  and instead all the statements under the ``else`` clause are executed.

 There is no limit on the number of statements that can appear under the two clauses of an ``if`` statement, but there has to be at least one statement in each block.
+Also, note that each ``if`` statement can have only *one* ``else`` clause.

 **Check your understanding**